OpenISDM/VMS-API-doc/source/includes/v1/_account.md

 }
 ```

-If the `X-VMS-AUTH-ACCESS-TOKEN` is validated, it will return the volunteer's profile object.
+If the `X-VMS-Auth-Token` is validated, it will return the volunteer's profile object.

 <!-- authentication END -->